julianhilgemann/App/Public Documentation/Math & More.md

 Initially I set the assumption to not go overboard with too crazy models and stick to some basic workhorse-methods.
 Specifically I think about some econometrical models like ARIMA, maybe VARMA or VECM, which should be the upper limit.
 However I want to try implementing something like Prophet or XGboost.
 Maybe I will focus.
 Can't tell yet.

 A good and basic start for practical implementation is a good old, regular univariate parametric regression without bells and whistles.
-Just some trend over time with the ability to set a rolling window.
+Just some trend over time.

 ### Linear Regression - The basics